Coronavirus: How the pandemic is hitting North Korea hard | DW | 12.04.2021

-Pyongyang officially denies any confirmed infections in the isolation nation, but there is little doubt among experts that it has suffered at least some cases of the virus.
+Pyongyang officially denies any confirmed infections in the isolated nation, but there is little doubt among experts that it has suffered at least some cases of the virus.

+Foreigners trying to leave the country, including humanitarian workers and embassy officials, have had to cross by a land border using extraordinary means

 North Korea was one of the first countries in the world to effectively seal its borders with the outside world in January 2020, as the COVID-19 pandemic spread around the world.

-Now more than a year later, while the coronavirus situation in North Korea remains unclear, various reports indicate the North Korean people are suffering both from the economic impact of lockdown measures, and from the virus itself.
+Now more than a year later, while the coronavirus situation in North Korea remains unclear, various media reports outside the country indicate the North Korean people are suffering both from the economic impact of lockdown measures, and from the virus itself.

 Reporting on North Korea involves a necessary piecing together of bits of information from which a clearer depiction of reality may be drawn.
 Pyongyang does not permit free speech, so it is tough to find out what exactly is happening in the country.